aizatto/githooks-monorepo-example/README.md

 # README

-The goal of this repository is to test out how to do precommit hoosk for a monorepo.
+The goal of this repository is to test out how to do precommit hooks for a monorepo.

 ## Configuration